sussmanLab/open-Qmin/INSTALLATION.md

 # Requirements

 The current iteration of the code was written using some features of C++11, and was compiled using CUDA-8.0.
 Default compilation is via QT, so you need that, and CMake, too.
+Multirank simulations tested with openMPI 4.0.0

 # Helpful websites
 The requirements can be obtained by looking at the info on the following: